“Comparison is the thief of joy.”

 * * *

 This is the first installment of a two-part story.
-Check back soon to read part two.
+You can read part two here.